rootstrap/blog/content/Patterns for maintainable Rails applications. Part I - Ignacio Pérez.md

 https://gist.github.com/PerezIgnacio/b5e5212852fcbcff5b5e9c8e9bc74a2c

 This looks clean, user creation is simple because we have `accept_nested_attributes_for` in its model.
 However we are coupling our frontend to our database, while also forcing them to send the `user_request` param with `_attributes`.
-Also, if the user model and its associations gets more complex we may need to include additional code in the controller and, as we know, controllers should be as thin as possible.
+Also, if the user model and its associations get more complex we may need to include additional code in the controller and, as we know, controllers should be as thin as possible.
 As an alternative, we can create a Form object, which could look similar to the following:

 https://gist.github.com/PerezIgnacio/da03bb1174565f63d392af570f78b592